 I recently cleaned out my old linens and got rid of the things I don't use or need.
 I had several old pillowcases that I saved and used them to store my quilts.
 I used some as garbage bags and they were very sturdy and I saved plastic bags from going to the landfill.
 I will continue doing this in the future.
 In the movies when you see someone running away and packing in a pillowcase, I just chuckle and go on.
 Hobos were frugal before being frugal was "cool!"

 By Happy in Harned from Harned, KY

-This is such a great and simple way to shade those garden plants from harsh summer sun.
-In Florida and many southern states summer sun gets a little too intense on plants.
 Create a simple frame or some way to support fishing line or some type of string then use old sheer drapery panels (cheap at garage sales) and place panels over top and secure to the string or line with clothespins.
-Rain filters through and sunlight but plants are protected too!

-After my parents died, when going through the house (that I now live in) I'm finding old towels, sheets that are no longer good for sheets, stained tablecloths etc. I've donated what's appropriate to animal shelters, rescues, But I've always wondered what else the tablecloths could be used for.
-This morning, I figured it out!
+After my parents died, when going through the house, I'm finding old towels, sheets that are no longer good for sheets, stained tablecloths etc. I've donated what's appropriate to animal shelters, rescues, But I've always wondered what else the tablecloths could be used for.

 I cleaned out my linen closet and came up with a few ideas on what to do with stuff I don't need anymore.